Learnuel1/techathon-e-commerce-site/README.md

 - Update product details, quantity etc..
 - View list of all the users
 - Block/unblock a particular user

 **Note:** product designers should keep their ui/ux simple

 # DESCRIPTION
 This project is to build a functional e-commernce website with the above stated functionalities.
 ## APPLICATION FEATURES
-1. Implement the following authentication methods using TWT:
+1. Implement the following authentication methods using JWT:
 - /auth/login
 - /auth/logout
 - /auth/admin